work at home scams

 • Exaggerated claims of huge profits and big part-time earnings like "Earn $500 in just 3 hours!"

-Remember: Be suspicious of any job opportunity that requires any upfront fees or pays you with checks that require a Western Union or other wire transfer.
-According to an October 2007 report by the Federal Trade Commission, about 2.5 million Americans—nearly 1 percent of the entire population, fall for work at home scams each year, and many are repeat victims.
+Be suspicious of any job opportunity that requires any upfront fees or pays you with checks that require a Western Union or other wire transfer.
+According to an October 2007 report by the Federal Trade Commission, about 2.5 million Americans — nearly 1 percent of the entire population, fall for work at home scams each year, and many are repeat victims.

 Questions to Ask